Mark Kerr (Royal Navy officer, born 1864)

 Admiral Mark Edward Frederic Kerr, (26 September 1864 – 10 January 1944) was a Royal Navy and Royal Air Force officer during the First World War.
 Kerr was the Commander-in-Chief of the Royal Hellenic Navy in the early part of the First World War, Commander-in-Chief of the British Adriatic Squadron in 1916 and 1917 and was involved in the work to create the Royal Air Force in late 1917 and early 1918.
+In 1919, Kerr was in Harbour Grace, Newfoundland, to lead an expedition in an attempt to cross the Atlantic in a four-motor Handley Page bomber.
+However, the plans were changed to make a friendship flight to New York and when competitors made the flight before he and his crew could attempt.

 Early life

 Mark Edward Frederic Kerr was born on 26 September 1864, son of the Admiral Lord Frederic Kerr (1818–1896) and Emily Sophia Maitland, daughter of General Sir Peregrine Maitland.
 His father was the youngest son of William Kerr, 6th Marquess of Lothian and his second wife, Lady Harriet Scott, daughter of the Duke of Buccleuch.
 His cousin was the politician John Kerr, 7th Marquess of Lothian.

 Naval career

 Kerr joined the Royal Navy in 1877 following education at Stubbington House School.
 He served in the Naval Brigade during the Egyptian War of 1882 and in Sudan in 1891.
 From April 1899 he held a series of commands on ships serving in the Medway Instructional Flotilla.
 After initial command of the destroyer HMS Bittern, he was appointed to the destroyer in November 1899, then transferred to the torpedo boat destroyer HMS Cheerful in March 1900.
 He was promoted to captain on 1 January 1903, and appointed Naval Attache in Italy, Austria, Turkey and Greece later the same year.
 In 1913, he succeeded Vice Admiral Lionel Grant Tufnell as head of the British Naval Mission to Greece, and as Commander-in-Chief of the Royal Hellenic Navy, a post he retained until 1915.
 As commander of the Greek Navy at the outbreak of the First World War, Kerr helped keep Greece out of the war.
 In 1914, while on leave from his duties as head of the Greek Navy, Kerr learned to fly, making him the first British flag officer to become a pilot.
 He was awarded his Aviator's Certificate no. 842 on 16 July 1914.